On Route 66 in Coconino County west of Flagstaff, Williams, Arizona, is known as the “Gateway to the Grand Canyon.”

 Like the rest of the vast West, Williams was first home to many Native American Tribes for thousands of years.
-Later Spanish explorers would first see the Grand Canyon while searching for the Seven Cities of Cibola in the mid 1500s.
-One can only imagine their amazement when stumbling upon that massive canyon, after having traveled hundreds of miles over nothing but desert sand.
+Later Spanish explorers would first see the Grand Canyon while searching for the Seven Cities of Cibola in the mid-1500s.
+One can only imagine their amazement when stumbling upon that massive canyon after traveling hundreds of miles over nothing but desert sand.

 Even back in those days, early tourism began when people traveled to the Grand Canyon via buckboards and stagecoaches.

 In 1901, the Santa Fe Railroad extended its line from Williams to the Grand Canyon, making the town the true “Gateway to the Grand Canyon.”
 It was also in this year that a devastating fire swept through town, taking with it some 36 businesses, including two hotels, plus ten homes in less than an hour.
 Within days, Williams began to rebuild and formed a new fire district.